girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

   ```

-  <li>Grouped buttons-Bordered:</li>
+* Grouped buttons-Bordered:
 Use the “border” property and remove margins by adding “float:left” to each button to create button group.

-  <br>Syntax:
+Syntax:

   ```